PetersonSilvadeJesus/EasYiiGii/README.md

 See datecontrol settings on http://demos.krajee.com/datecontrol#module

 ## Usage :
-Go to your gii tools, and notice the new IO Generator for models & CRUD
+Go to your gii tools, and notice the new Easy Gii Generator for models & CRUD

 #Features